billkarsh/SpikeGLX/Markdown/Metadata_Help.md

 syncSourcePeriod=1.0
 ```

-Measured period of the shared pulse train in seconds.
+Set period of the shared pulse train in seconds.

 ```
 trigMode=1